ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 - **General lists**: support adding, removing, and accessing elements

 Ordered sequences are used in many applications and algorithms where the order of operations or items is important.
-For example, maintaining a task list, simulating a line of customers, or a editor’s undo/redo history.
+For example, maintaining a task list, simulating a line of customers, or a editor's undo/redo history.

 ### Sets and maps {#adt-sets-and-maps}